About the Journal

 - Horizons articles* - topical and provocative reviews; Manuscripts for consideration should be short, approximately 2500 words.
 Max.
 8 printed pages inclusive of text, appropriate references, figs, and tables.

 - Review articles – more comprehensive reviews and syntheses on topics of wide general interest within plankton research.
 Potential authors are advised to contact the Editor regarding topic and proposed length.

-- Responses -comments on, or replies to published papers, particularly Horizons articles, within 6 months of appearance in the Journal of Plankton Research; approximately 500 words.
+- Responses -comments on, or replies to published papers, particularly Horizons articles, are actively encouraged.
+They should be submitted within 6 months of appearance in the Journal of Plankton Research; approximately 500 words.
 Max.
 2 printed pages.

 *The aim of "Horizons" is to be somewhat provocative, to set hypotheses and to suggest methods for testing them.
 Based on a concise review of the current issues in a particular field of plankton research, the intention is to stimulate new research and to indicate new directions.
 Short comments on 'Horizons' articles are encouraged.
 For examples of recent “Horizons” articles see: Horizons Articles.

 Journal of Plankton Research also publishes “Themed Clusters” of papers and occasional Special Issues on appropriate topical themes.
 These may be based on submissions at special sessions at scientific meetings or workshops.
 For example, “Themed Section: The Continuous Plankton Recorder - towards a global perspective”, J. Plankton Res., 32: 619 - 1713 and “A century of work on Oxyrrhis marina, a re-emerging model protist”, J. Plankton Res., 33: 549 - 675.

 Please contact the Editor-in-Chief with proposals for themed clusters of papers or potential Special Issues.

 |2015||2.150||27 out of 103||18 out of 61|

 |2009||1.612||31 out of 88||22 out of 56|